Excited states from local effective Hamiltonians of matrix product states and their entanglement spectrum transition

 \subsection{Truncated basis approximation}

-Here we show that $R'_a(D)$ defined in Eq.~\eqref{eqn:R-approx} is close to one for low-lying $a$ (restricted to CFT primary states in this work) at a finite bond dimension $D\ll d^{N_A}$.
+In this subsection, we show that $R'_a(D)$ defined in Eq.~\eqref{eqn:R-approx} is close to unity for low-lying $a$ (restricted to CFT primary states in this work) at a finite bond dimension $D\ll d^{N_A}$.
 In particular, for CFT primary states $a$, we show that the diagonal elements $(M_a)_{\alpha\alpha}$ decay exponentially with increasing $\alpha$.
 Given the normalization of $\rho_a^A$, which enforces $\lim_{D\ra d^{N_A}} R'_a(D)=1$, such rapid decay ensures that $R'_a(D)$ is close to unity at a finite $D$.